-2.5 Attaching Policies Using Oracle Enterprise Manager
+2.6 Attaching Policies Using Oracle Enterprise Manager

-After a Web service or client is deployed, you can attach policies using the Oracle Enterprise Manager.
+After a Web service or client is deployed, you can attach policies directly to endpoints using the Oracle Enterprise Manager Fusion Middleware Control.
+You can also attach policies globally to a set of endpoints using policy sets.

-For example, Figure 2-2 shows the Policies tab on the Web Service Endpoint page from which you can attach policies to a Web service endpoint.
+For example, Figure 2-2 shows the OWSM Policies tab on the Web Service Endpoint page from which you can attach policies to a Web service endpoint.